How to Design IoT Apps: UX/UI Design for IoT Mobile Apps

 Creating a useful and intuitive user experience for an IoT system in itself can be challenging given the complex nature and novelty of this technology.
 Creating UI/UX design for IoT mobile applications is particularly delicate.

-Here are several design challenges in IoT directly related to mobile app development:
+Here are several design challenges in IoT directly related to mobile applications development:

 - As a rule, IoT systems are multicomponent, can comprise several devices with different interfaces for various purposes and end-users.
 Designing for such systems requires a coherent approach to ensure the experience on devices, web portals, wearables and mobile apps is consistent.

 - IoT evolves fast.
-It reflects in the changing physical design of devices, growing capabilities, emerging new features and entire fleets of devices.
+It reflects in the changing physical design of devices, growing capabilities, emerging new features and even the trends in digital product architecture development.
 These dynamics should also reflect in the capabilities of IoT mobile apps to scale up and adjust on demand.

 - Even though we have already got used to living and working side-by-side with smart devices, IoT still brings fundamentally new experiences and capabilities both for people and businesses.
 One of the biggest challenges in IoT design development is to make these new experiences feel familiar and easy to learn.